Root-acess/node-modules/README.md

-# node-modules
-my node modules
-code-completer: Analyze Your Code and Find Missing Elements This Node.js module, code-completer, helps you identify missing closing braces (}), semicolons (;), and parentheses (()) in your JavaScript code.
+code-completer: Analyze Your Code and Find Missing Elements [Markdown] This Node.js module, code-completer, helps you identify missing closing braces (}), semicolons (;), and parentheses (()) in your JavaScript code.
 It analyzes the code structure using an Abstract Syntax Tree (AST) and reports any potential syntax errors caused by missing elements.

 Installation: